suse-edge/edge-image-builder/docs/design/pkg-resolution.md

 ## Running the EIB container
 ![image](../images/rpm-eib-container-run.png)

 The package resolution workflow begins with the user specifying packages and/or stand-alone RPMs that will be installed when the EIB image is booted.
-On how to to do a correct specification, see [Specify packages for installation](installing-packages.md#specify-packages-for-installation).
+On how to to do a correct specification, see [Specify packages for installation](../installing-packages.md#specify-packages-for-installation).

 After the desired specification has been made, the user runs the EIB container with the [`--privileged`](https://docs.podman.io/en/latest/markdown/podman-run.1.html#privileged) option, ensuring that EIB has the needed permissions to successfully run a Podman instance within its container.
-This is a crutial prerequisite for building a working EIB image with package installation specified (more on this in the next section).
+This is a crucial prerequisite for building a working EIB image with package installation specified (more on this in the next section).

 An example of the command can be seen below:
 ```shell